 - The employee is failing to complete assignments on time because of procrastination and poor planning.

 - The employee is interacting negatively with co-workers or customers.

 - For no reason, the employee fails to gather important backup information and research necessary to adequately study and present solutions to a problem or process that needs improvement.

 - The employee talks flippantly and nastily to the boss.

 The verbal warning is generally followed, in disciplinary action procedures, by a written verbal warning that begins the documentation of disciplinary action in the employee's personnel file.
 The written verbal warning provides the beginning of the documentation necessary for an organization to fire an employee.

-While the steps in disciplinary action, that include a verbal warning, differ from company to company, and even within a company, depending on the nature of the non-performance, a verbal warning is a negative event.
-The employee has failed to perform at a level that the employer determines requires disciplinary action.
+While the steps in disciplinary action, including a verbal warning, differ from company to company—and even within a company, depending on the nature of the non-performance—a verbal warning is a negative event.
+The employee's performance is at a level the employer determines requires disciplinary action.

-You don't want an employee hanging around, for example,if he is having an impact on the work and the morale of the other employees or if he is actively interfering with progress.
+If an employer has the option to terminate the employee from the job much earlier, that's usually an advantage.
+You don't want an employee hanging around if they are having an impact on the work and morale of the other employees, or if they are actively interfering with progress in the workplace.